`Let’s go home’: Afghan war vets torn on US-Taliban deal

 “If they sign a peace treaty and Afghanistan goes back to the Taliban or Sharia law, then it’s all been for nothing,” said former Army Staff Sgt.
 Will Blackburn of Hinesville, Georgia.

-Though doubtful the Taliban will abide by the peace deal, Backburn said he’s ready for hostilities to end.
+Though doubtful the Taliban will abide by the peace deal, Blackburn said he’s ready for hostilities to end.
 He first deployed to Afghanistan in 2004 with an infantry unit of the Army’s 10th Mountain Division.
 A decade later, his son headed overseas for the same fight.

 “Anything that would get us out of that country, I will support fully,” said Blackburn, 58, who left the Army in 2010.